will123195/bleh/README.md

 # bleh

-A micro-framework for making a website with the BLEH stack.
+A micro-framework using Browserify + Less + Express + Handlebars.

 - *Browserify* is automatic
 - *Less* compilation is automatic